Mahantesh-A-Policepatil/crud-with-login-oops/README.md

 # crud-with-login-oops
-  - Start XAMPP or WAMP server
+  - Start XAMPP or WAMP server,
-  - Create a new database `testcrud`
+  - Create a new database `testcrud`,
-  - Create following tables
+  - Create following tables in `testcrud` database,

       ```
       DROP TABLE IF EXISTS `users`;